 Released alongside the MP-20 irons, are the new T20 wedges.

-Featuring a classic teardrop shape and forged from ‘Select 1025E’ mild carbon steel, the T20 incorporate new ‘Hydroflow Micro’ grooves that are vertically etched onto the face to negate the detrimental effect of moisture on backspin.
+Featuring a classic teardrop shape and forged from ‘Select 1025E’ mild carbon steel, the T20 incorporate new ‘Hydroflow Micro’ grooves that are laser etched onto the face to negate the detrimental effect of moisture on backspin.

 Weight is placed higher in the blade design of the new wedges to maintain spin on high impact strikes that occur when opening the face and playing from the rough, while a perfectly flat face is ensured by mechanical milling and the boron infused metal guarantees the CNC milled, loft specific grooves are more durable and produce consistent spin.